nd1012/wan24-Crypto/README.md

 privateKey.PublicKey.ValidateSignature(signature, anyData);
 ```

-The default signature algorithm is DSA from a secp521r1 elliptic curve.
+The default signature algorithm is ECDSA from a secp521r1 elliptic curve.

 ### Value protection